Littlezhang0622/NUS_2024_ME5413_Group_9/README.md

   * `teleop_twist_keyboard`
   * `find_object_2d`
 * And this [gazebo_model](https://github.com/osrf/gazebo_models) repositiory
+  Other required libraries are located in the src directory
 ## Installation

 This repo is a ros workspace, containing three rospkgs: